WSDOT-GIS/GTFS.NET/README.md

 ### Gtfs.Contract ###

 This assembly contains the data contracts used by the other assemblies.
+These classes are designed to be easily serialized and deserialized by [JSON.NET].

 ### Gtfs.IO ###